atreyasha/deep-generative-models/src/docs/DBM.md

 $ python3 train_DBM.py --epochs 2 --dimensions 784,500,784
 ```

-Pre-trained DBMs are not offered in this repository due to large memory requirements.

 ### Mean-Field Sample Visualizations

 Using a pre-trained DBM, we generated 100 random (mean-field) samples of MNIST images: